testanalysis/SWE-Assignment/README.md

 Before running the application, ensure that you have the following installed:

-Docker: You can download and install Docker from here.
+Docker: You can download and install Docker from here: https://docs.docker.com/engine/install/

 Docker Compose: This should come pre-installed with Docker Desktop.
 If not, follow the Docker Compose installation instructions.
 How to Run the Application